Chakra Chart Meaning

 Sanskrit Name: Vishuddha

 Blue aligns with the throat chakra, which is your center for communication and self-expression.
 Blue’s vibration helps you speak your truth, by allowing your words to reflect what’s in your heart.
-Blue is your healing color if you struggle with:
+So blue is your healing color if you struggle with:

 - speaking up for yourself